Bio-Images Drug Delivery

 Scintigraphic imaging of drug delivery systems

-The images team help capture information on the site and time of release in the GI tract, including transit timeline.
-Residence time for nasal or ophthalmic formulations can also be measured, as well as effects of food on drug delivery efficacy.
-In addition, dispersion of formulations within the lungs can be monitored, alongside the rate of dispersion or release.
+The images team helps capture information on site and time of release in the GI tract, including transit timeline.
+Residence time for nasal or ophthalmic formulations can also be measured, alongside effects of food on drug delivery efficacy.
+In addition, dispersion of formulations within the lungs and the rate of dispersion or release can be monitored.